solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 instructions, rather than constructing it from data read from an account.
 We will cover how to read data from accounts in a later section.

-#### Initialize a new tree
+#### Initialize a New Tree

+To set up a new Merkle tree, clients need to perform two distinct steps.

-Clients will create and initialize the Merkle tree account in two separate instructions.
-The first is simply allocating the account by calling System Program.
-The second will be an instruction that you create on a custom program that initializes the new account.
-This initialization is effectively just recording what the max depth and buffer size for the Merkle tree should be.
+1. First, they allocate the account by calling the System Program.
+2. Next, they use a custom program to initialize the new account.
+This initialization involves setting the maximum depth and buffer size for the Merkle tree.

-All this instruction needs to do is build a CPI to invoke the `init_empty_merkle_tree` instruction on the State Compression Program.
-Since this requires the max depth and max buffer size, these will need to be passed in as arguments to the instruction.
+The initialization instruction must create a CPI (Cross-Program Invocation) to call the `init_empty_merkle_tree` instruction from the State Compression Program.
+You’ll need to provide the maximum depth and buffer size as arguments to this instruction.

-Remember, the max depth refers to the maximum number of hops to get from any leaf to the root of the tree.
-Max buffer size refers to the amount of space reserved for storing a changelog of tree updates.
-This changelog is used to ensure that your tree can support concurrent updates within the same block.
+- **Max depth**: Defines the maximum number of hops needed to travel from any leaf to the root of the tree.
+- **Max buffer size**: Specifies the space allocated for storing a changelog of tree updates.
+This changelog is essential for supporting concurrent updates within the same block.

-For example, if we were initializing a tree for storing messages between users, the instruction might look like this:
+For instance, if you are initializing a tree to store messages between users, your instruction might look like this:

 ```rust
 pub fn create_messages_tree(